ropensci/biomartr/README.md

 #### Meta-Genome Retrieval

-* `meta.retrieval()` : Perform Meta-Genome Retieval from NCBI of species belonging to the same kingdom of life
+* `meta.retrieval()` : Perform Meta-Genome Retieval from NCBI of species belonging to the same kingdom of life or to the same taxonomic subgroup
 * `meta.retrieval.all()` : Perform Meta-Genome Retieval from NCBI of the entire kingdom of life
 * `getMetaGenomes()` : Retrieve metagenomes from NCBI Genbank
 * `getMetaGenomeAnnotations()` : Retrieve annotation *.gff files for metagenomes from NCBI Genbank